Bluetooth: Peripheral UART¶

 Connect to the device using nRF Connect for Mobile.
 Observe that LED 2 is on.

 Optionally, pair/bond with the device with MITM protection.
+This requires RTT connection.
 To confirm pairing/bonding, press Button 1 on the device and accept the passkey value on the smartphone.

 In the app, observe that the services are shown in the connected device.